Harry Potter Magic Wand π§ββοΈπͺ

 For more details, check here https://docs.edgeimpulse.com/docs/edge-impulse-cli/cli-installation.

-Steps 4.2: Connect the XIAO to the Edge Impulse project we created
+Steps 4.2: Connect the XIAO to the Edge Impulse project we createdβ

 We need to connect the XIAO board to a specific project.
 For that, follow th steps after installing the edge impulse CLI

-Enter the command edge-impulse-data-forwarder CLI to start the data forwarder and provide the information.
+CLI to start the data forwarder and provide the information.
 It's similar to below image

-1. Run command edge-impulse-data-forwarder
+- Run command

-2. Enter edge impulse account email account
+- Enter edge impulse account email account

-3. Enter edge impulse account password
+- Enter edge impulse account password

-4. Select project from the list.
+- Select project from the list.

 After selecting the project, we need to describe the data as below.

-1. Name the sensor values as accX,accY,accZ
+- Name the sensor values as

 That's all, then open the Edge impulse project page, you can see the device connected there.

-Step 4.3 Start collecting Data.
+Step 4.3 Start collecting Data.β

 After following the step 4.2, we can see the device connected to the edge impulse and we can see it's listed as above image.